Vermeg-SalesSearchEngine/Front-end-AngularJS/README.md

 # Front-end Angular
-This project provide a search engine front for sales service .It depends on Elasticsearch server and converter Rest service.
+This project provide a search engine front for sales service .It depends on Elasticsearch server and [converter Rest service] (https://github.com/Vermeg-SalesSearchEngine/MicroService-converter).

 ## Requirements